castorm/kafka-connect-http/README.md

 #### Preparing a HttpRequest with TemplateHttpRequestFactory
 This `HttpRequestFactory` is based on template resolution using the `Offset` of the last seen record.

-`Offset` is nothing but a set of key-value pairs of the last acknowledged item parsed from the HTTP response.
+`Offset` is nothing but a set of key-value pairs of the last acknowledged item.
+This information is extracted from the item when parsing from the HTTP response.
-You can reference these properties by key from the templates.
+You can reference these properties from the templates.
-On top of your custom keys, `Offset` will contain a reserved key for `timestamp` with the record's timestamp in ISO 8601 format.
+In addition to your custom properties, `Offset` will contain these reserved properties:
+*   `key`: record's key
+*   `timestamp`: record's timestamp in ISO 8601 format

 Templates can be provided for url, headers, query params and body.